Director: Wilfred Jackson

 After three years of musical cartoons, consistent story lines where reintroduced to the Mickey cartoons with a remarkable success in 1932 (good examples are ‘Barnyard Olympics‘ and ‘Touchdown Mickey’).
 In this era the musical cartoon ‘The Whoopee Party’ with its total lack of story seems to be quite old-fashioned.

-The short contains numerous elements that were used many times earlier: a public dancing, Minnie singing behind the piano and alive inanimate objects (although the latter feature was more common practice in the Fleischer and Iwerks cartoons of that time).
-Nevertheless, the sheer fun with which everything is executed, makes this cartoon a delight to watch.
+The short contains numerous elements that were used many times earlier: a public dancing, Minnie singing behind the piano and alive inanimate objects (although the latter feature was much more common practice in the Fleischer and Iwerks cartoons of that time – yet no other Disney cartoon celebrates the secret dancing life of inanimate objects as much as ‘The Whoopee Party’ does).
+The short also contains some nice effect animation of confetti and flying feathers.
+Despite being anything but new, the sheer fun with which everything is executed, makes this cartoon a delight to watch.

-‘The Whoopee Party’ marks Goofy’s second appearance after his debut in ‘Mickey’s Revue’ earlier that year.
-In ‘The Whoopee Party’ Goofy (or Dippy Dawg, as he was still known at that time) gets the looks he would maintain until Art Babbitt redesigned him for ‘On Ice’ (1935).
-He’s more than just a silly laugh now, but he’s still more weird than likeable.
-Goofy’s character would remain rather vague until 1935.
-Only with ‘Mickey’s Service Station’, he would become the likeable Goof we know today.
+‘The Whoopee Party’ marks Goofy’s second appearance after his debut in ‘Mickey’s Revue‘ earlier that year.
+It’s in this cartoon he gets the looks he would maintain until Art Babbitt redesigned him for ‘On Ice’ (1935).
+He’s more than just a silly laugh now; he now has a rudimentary character of being some kind of silly person, and we hear him speak for the first time.
+Clearly, he now is one of the gang, making sandwiches with Horace and Mickey, and showing to be a character here to stay.
+Yet, he’s still more weird than likable – and when he made his debut as ‘Dippy Dawg’ in Floyd Gottfredson’s comic strip in January, 1933, he’s introduced as a pest.
+In fact, Goofy’s character would remain rather vague until 1935.
+Only with ‘Mickey’s Service Station’ from that year he would become the likable Goof we know today.

 Watch ‘The Whoopee Party’ yourself and tell me what you think: